Home | Intervention Overview | World Clothes for Equal Dignity

 World Clothes for Equal Dignity

-HumanDHS is primarily grounded in academic work.
-We are independent of any religious or political agenda.
-However, we wish to bring academic work into "real life."
-Our research focuses on topics such as dignity (with humiliation as its violation), or, more precisely, on respect for equal dignity for all human beings in the world.
-This is not only our research topic, but also our core value, in line with Article 1 of the Human Rights Declaration that states that every human being is born with equal dignity (that ought not be humiliated).
 We agree with Shibley Telhami, Anwar Sadat Professor for Peace and Development, who advocates the building of bridges from academia as follows, "I have always believed that good scholarship can be relevant and consequential for public policy.
 It is possible to affect public policy without being an advocate; to be passionate about peace without losing analytical rigor; to be moved by what is just while conceding that no one has a monopoly on justice."
 We would like to add that we believe that good scholarship can be relevant and consequential not only for public policy, but for raising awareness in general.

 Please see an article by Koichi Nagashima on what he calls a glocal approach to developing culture throughout the world.
-This article is written for architecture, however, it applies equally to other cultural realms.
+His article is written for architecture, however, it applies equally to other cultural realms.

 We look for interested people, who would like to develop our WClothesED project.